PowerBiDevCamp/TranslationsBuilder/Labs/Lab 01 - Getting Started with Translation Builder.md

 1. Return to the **TB-Lab01.pbix** project in Power BI Desktop and move to **Report view**.

-2. The text **Product Sales Report** is displayed with a rectangle shape object.
+2. Look to see how the text **Product Sales Report** is displayed with a rectangle shape object.

-3. The text **Product Sales List by Sales Revenue** is displayed using the **Title** property of the table visual.
+3. Look to see how the text **Product Sales List by Sales Revenue** is displayed using the **Title** property of the table visual.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="./images/Lab01/media/image53.png" style="width:50%" />